A message from our founder, Andy

 My overall assessment is that for the early part of the summer, you will be able to go on an overseas holiday if you want, with a degree of extra hassle (notably the requirement to have a high-quality Covid test within 3 days of your return flight to the UK, with a printed or digital confirmation of a negative result even when returning from a green list country).
 By the late summer and into the autumn, I think the requirements will be less onerous for green list countries, and there will be many more countries on the green list: so if you want more certainty and less hassle, aiming for the autumn and beyond for your holiday makes sense.

 There’s going to be a period of many months where the restrictions and requirements of travel are fluid and evolving, and potentially quite bewildering for the traveller!
 Fortunately it’s our job to understand these, and the implications for your holiday, so you don’t have to.
-We’re always available to chat through your plans, and we have a variety of resources available, such as our Traffic Light Guide for you; we also have our Flexibility Promise, ensuring you’re covered in the event of any unexpected developments.
+We’re always available to chat through your plans, and we have a variety of resources available, such as our Traffic Light Guide for you; we also have our Travel with Confidence hub.

 It’s an optimistic time: 17th May represents the first step on the road to a full reopening, and with the success of the vaccines not just here, but across the world, it feels like a really solid (dare I say irreversible?) step towards the full reopening of international travel we’re all hoping for.
 We can’t wait to talk to you about all the exciting possibilities as you plan those first post-Covid holidays!